Wargame: Red Dragon: Campaigns

 Busan Pocket (South Korea and the U.S.)

 The year is 1987.
-Chun Doo-hawn reaches the end of his presidential mandate and is willing to step down.
+Chun Doo-hwan reaches the end of his presidential mandate and is willing to step down.
 He announces his choice of successor but students and liberals, angered at the overstepping of an electoral process began to stage large scale protests demanding elections.
 The South Korean government deploys the army to Seoul in hopes of restoring order but this soon fails as threatened troops open fire on demonstrators.
 Sensing an opening, North Korea, having previously watched and slightly influence the chaos, prepares to invade.
 On June 22, 1987, North Korean forces launch a massive artillery barrage followed by a ground invasion across the DMZ.
 With the South Korean forces disorganized by the protests and USFK having previously been confined to their bases, there is little resistance against the North Koreans.
 Over the next week, ROK and USFK forces are pushed back to a perimeter around the port city of Pusan where they are expected to hold until U.S. reinforcements arrive and can stage an invasion at the port of Incheon in hopes of cutting off the North Korean invaders.

 This campaign gets its name from the Pusan Perimeter during the Korean War when UN forces were forced back to a similar position by the North Koreans following their June 25th invasion.
 It also features a more modern version of the Incheon Landings.